percona/pxc-docs/docs/howtos/upgrade_guide.md

 !!! important

     Before upgrading, make sure your application can work with a reduced cluster size.
-Also, during the upgrade, the cluster will operate with an even number of nodes - the cluster may run into the split-brain problem.
+If the cluster operates with an even number of nodes, the cluster may have split-brain.

 This upgrade flow auto-detects the presence of the 5.7 data directory and trigger the upgrade as part of the node bootup process.
 The data directory is upgraded